samboy/SamsRandomMaps/README.md

 for Battle for Wesnoth: Forest, Palm, Tropical, and Huge.
 I have finally put these maps in a proper Wesnoth add-on.

-*   Forest is a random map template I made 10 years ago today; it is now in a proper add-on.
+*   Forest is a random map template I made in 2007; it is now in a proper add-on.
 This template has far fewer trees than the Forest template in Ultimate Random Maps.

 *   Palm, which makes randomly generated desert maps with lots of palm trees.